-Juan Gabriel R. Tomas IV, 50, Filipino, Senior Vice President, is the Head of the Customer Service Support Segment in, Operations Group.
+Juan Gabriel R. Tomas IV, 51, Filipino, Senior Vice President, is the Chief Risk Officer/ Head of Risk Management Group.
+Prior to assuming this role, he was under Operations Group as Head of the Customer Service Support Segment.
 His experiences include serving as Head of Capital Markets and Custody, Operations Group, Citibank N. A., Head of Treasury Services Unit, Citibank N. A., Production Officer for Treasury Services Unit, Citibank, Consultant for Controllers' Department, Deutsche Bank AG Manila, and Consultant, for Process Competency Group at Accenture (formerly Andersen Consulting).
 Mr. Tomas graduated from Ateneo de Manila University in 1993 with a Bachelor of Science degree in Management.
-He completed his Masters in Business Management major in Finance in 2001 at the Asian Institute of Management.
+He completed his Masters in Business Management major in Finance in 2001 at the Asian Institute of Management..

 Lea B. Torres, 57, Filipino, Senior Vice President, is the Head of Remedial Management Division in Asset Management and Remedial Group.
 Prior to assuming this role, she was a Department Head for Account Management for nearly fifteen years.
 She rose from the ranks from an initial assignment as a Loan Review Assistant in the Credit and Supervision Division upon hiring by the Bank in May 1988.
 Four and a half years later, she was promoted as Credit Review Section Head /Authorized Signer in 1992.
-By August 1994, she transferred to a Junior Account Officer role in Corporate Banking Group which she handled for more than 3 years and was then transferred thereafter to the Special Accounts Department as an Account Officer up until 2004.
+By August 1994, she transferred to a Junior Account Officer role in Corporate Banking Group which she handled for more than 3 years and was transferred thereafter to the Special Accounts Department as an Account Officer until 2004.
 She got her promotion to a Senior Remedial Account Officer role in March 2004 and then to a Department Head role by 2006.

-Her first banking experience was gained from a short employment stint as an Export Clerk in Security Bank and Trust Corporation in 1985.
-Aside from banking, she had a 9-month teaching engagement as an instructor for the College of Commerce at the Divine Word College in Legazpi.
+Her first banking experience was gained from a short employment stint as an Export Clerk in Security Bank and Trust Corporation in 1985 Aside from banking, she had a 9-month teaching engagement as an instructor for the College of Commerce at the Divine Word College in Legazpi.